aaren-aras/oncer/README.md

 nvidia-smi
 ```

+You can close the shell with `exit`.

-### Option B: Local (optional)
+### Option B: Local

-Alternatively, if you don't want to use Docker/NGC, you *could* **manually** set up Python, TensorFlow, [CUDA](https://developer.nvidia.com/cuda-toolkit-archive), and [cuDNN](https://developer.nvidia.com/rdp/cudnn-archive) on your host system.
-Of course, this means YOU are responsible for making sure  ALL versions play nicely together—a task I *personally* wouldn't wish on my worst enemy.
+Alternatively, if you don't want to use Docker/NGC, you *could* set up Python, TensorFlow, [CUDA](https://developer.nvidia.com/cuda-toolkit-archive), and [cuDNN](https://developer.nvidia.com/rdp/cudnn-archive) **manually** from your end.
+Of course, this means YOU are responsible for making sure ALL versions play nicely together: a task I *personally* wouldn't wish on my worst enemy.
 But hey, the choice is yours!

 Refer to this [table](https://www.tensorflow.org/install/source#gpu) for tested build configurations.